-The primary focus consists of at least 30 semester hours of resident graduate course work.
-This includes:
+The curriculum consists of at least 30 credit hours of resident graduate coursework.
+This includes the following five items:

-- 1. at least 12 hours of core CSCI graduate level course work (see "Core Curriculum" below), - 2. at least 8 hours of advanced CSCI graduate student only course work (see "Advanced Course Work" below), the above (items 1 & 2) should include at least 12 semester hours of course work open only to graduate students (exclusive of CSCI 6950, CSCI 7000, CSCI 7005, CSCI 7007, CSCI 7010, CSCI 7100, CSCI 7200, CSCI 7300, CSCI 7310, CSCI 8990).

-- 3. at least 1 hour of CSCI 8990 Research Seminar (see "Research Seminar" below), - 4. at least 6 hours of CSCI 7000 Master's Research (see Master's Research below), - 5. at least 3 hours of CSCI 7300 Master's Thesis (see Master's Thesis below),
+- 1. at least 12 credit hours of Core CSCI graduate coursework at the 6000-level (see "Core Curriculum" below); - 2. at least 8 credit hours of Advanced CSCI graduate coursework at the 6000/8000-level (see "Advanced Coursework" below); the above (items 1 & 2) must include 12 credit hours of coursework open only to graduate students, exclusive of 6950 and 8990, as per Graduate School Policy; - 3. at least 1 credit hour of CSCI 8990 Research Seminar (see "Research Seminar" below); - 4. at least 6 credit hours of CSCI 7000 Master's Research (see Master's Research below); - 5. at least 3 credit hours of CSCI 7300 Master's Thesis (see Master's Thesis below).

 Typically, full-time students will take 9 to 15 hours per semester.
 See the CSCI section of the University of Georgia Bulletin for course descriptions.
 A program of study should be a coherent and logical whole; it requires the approval of the student's major professor, the student's advisory committee, and the departmental graduate coordinator.

-Note: no course with a grade of C+ or lower may be included on the student's program of study (see the Graduate Bulletin for other GPA constraints).
+Note: no course with a grade of C+ or lower may be included on the student's Program of Study (see the Graduate Bulletin for other GPA constraints).

-Core Curriculum (Primary Focus Item #1)
+Core Curriculum (Item #1)